 Public Gardens of Minnesota

 Online learning is equally as effective as traditional classroom training for Master gardeners

-Dr. Meyer is Program Leader for Horticulture in Extension.
-Working with several Extension Educators, Dr. Meyer helps to coordinate statewide multi-media educational programs in environmental and consumer and commercial horticulture, including sustainable home landscapes.
+Dr. Meyer works with several Extension Educators to coordinate statewide multi-media educational programs in environmental and consumer and commercial horticulture, including sustainable home landscapes.
 Her main office is at the Minnesota Landscape Arboretum where one of the largest ornamental grass collections is on display for the public.
-Sarah Elliot, a former Water Resources graduate student working with Dr. Meyer, measured the effect of the Arboretum’s rain garden (.pdf) and has published information on the rain garden and run off model at the Arboretum (.pdf).
+Sarah Elliot, a former Water Resources graduate student working with Dr. Meyer, measured the effect of the Arboretum’s rain garden (.pdf) and has published information on the rain garden and runoff model at the Arboretum (.pdf).

 From 1993-2007, Dr. Meyer was the State Coordinator for the University of Minnesota Extension Master Gardener program.
 For two years, 2008-2010, Dr. Meyer was the Interim Director of the Minnesota Landscape Arboretum.
 From 2013-2014 Dr. Meyer was President of the American Society of Horticultural Science when she started the national initiative Seed Your Future along with Dr. Douglas Needham at Longwood Gardens.